stefanolaru/optinoid/README.md

 # optinoid
-A simple wordpress Opt-in plugin
+A wordpress plugin with a couple of opt-in options: welcomemat, modal popup, floating bar & inline.